calumbruton/Leetcode-Solutions-Java/README.md

 # Leetcode-Solutions-Java
-My solutions to leetcode problems in Java
+My solutions to leetcode problems written in Java